 What Is Oblique Drawing?

-Oblique Drawing is a type of projective drawing in which the frontal lines are given in true proportions and relations and all others at suitable angles other than 90 degree without thinking about the rules of linear perspective.
+Oblique Drawing, often referred to as oblique drawing definition, is a type of projective drawing. in which the frontal lines are given in true proportions and relations and all others at suitable angles other than 90 degree without thinking about the rules of linear perspective.

 Oblique Drawing is a pictorial representation of an object, in which the diagram is intended to depict the perspective of objects in three dimensions.